NGO NGO

 8. Working on Projects: The final stage is to start an NGO in India to begin working on a project.
 You should begin by setting small, attainable goals.
 Assign each individual a clear responsibility, set a project budget, and implement a monitoring and assessment system.
 This will allow you to determine what’s effective and what isn’t during the project, and then you’ll be able to examine the outcome.

-Key Aspects of Tax-Exempt Status
+Key Aspects of Tax Exemption for NGO

 1. Eligibility Criteria: To qualify for tax-exempt status, an organization must meet the requirements set forth by the relevant tax authority.
 The criteria typically include operating exclusively for charitable, educational, religious, scientific, literary, or similar purposes that benefit the broader public interest.